codemirror/website/site/docs/guide/index.md

 A _facet_ is an extension point.
 Different extension values can [_provide_](##state.Facet.of) values for the facet.
-And anyone with access to the state can [read](##state.EditorState.facet) its combined value.
+And anyone with access to the state and the facet can [read](##state.EditorState.facet) its combined value.
 Depending on the facet, that may just be an array of provided values, or some value computed from those.

 The idea behind facets is that most types of extension allow multiple inputs, but want to compute some coherent combined value from those.